globocom/GloboDNS/doc/setup.md

   Additionally you have to generate a public/private rsa key pair (ssh-keygen) for 'globodns' user in GloboDNS server.
 Copy this public key ($HOME/.ssh/id_rsa.pub) to 'globodns' user in BIND server ($HOME/.ssh/authorized_keys).

   This step is necessary to transfer files from GloboDNS to Bind server without the need to enter a password.
+TIP: To do this task easily use the command ssh-copy-id :)
   * **bind confs**

     Logged in as 'root' user on bind server, run these following commands: